open-wc/open-wc/packages/testing-karma/README.md

 Karma can be used both for running unit tests, as well as for running more complex e2e/integration tests.

 ## Karma config presets
-Configuration should be customized per project, We provide several presets which can be used as a starting point.
-You can copy paste the presets into your own project for full control, or you can extend it and add your project specific requirements.
+Configuration should be customized per project, We provide several presets that can be used as a starting point.
+You can copy paste the presets into your own project for full control, or you can extend them and add your project specific requirements.

-The intention for the presets is to be able to write browser runnable code, with some exceptions such bare module imports.
+The intention of the presets is to be able to write browser runnable code, with some exceptions such as bare module imports.

 ### Features
 - Serves static files